-You will get an mRNA vaccine for any booster or additional doses.
 If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine if you are age 18 years or older.

-The mRNA vaccines are licensed for first booster doses for people age 18 years or older who completed their primary series at least 6 months ago.
-In other cases, the vaccine is not licensed for more than 2 doses.
+The vaccine is not licensed for more than 2 doses in all cases.
 But vaccine experts support this in certain situations.
 This is called "off-label use."